-The first step was the books - we don't have a huge collection of books as we tend to borrow books or read online, but it was still good to purge books that we'll never read again - these went into the 'donate' pile.
+The first category was the books.
+We don't have a huge collection of books as we tend to borrow books or read online, but it was still good to purge books that we'll never read again - these went into the 'donate' pile.
 The rest were stored away in our new storage cupboard.
 I've always pictured our house having a gorgeous book display, but realistically we just don't have enough books to set this up!

-I then tackled the Expedits attached to the new desk.
+The next area I tackled were the Expedits attached to the new desk.
 I was wishing I had just bought plain white storage boxes instead of the pink and blue, as I find the colours too strong in this room.
 So I did a bit of swapping around of the contents so the coloured boxes were stored out of sight in the storage cupboard.

 The right side holds my Tupperware-related paraphernalia, printer and paper and labelling products.
 Bit of a mish-mash, but it's all stuff that I didn't want out on display, so I love having it stored out of sight, but still in an organised way.

-The left side of the cupboard:
+Here is the left side of the cupboard:

-The right side:
+And the right side:

 I love having everything so easy to access.
-It might not be display-home worthy, but it is colourful, sorted and organised, and that is the main thing that needs to happen behind closed doors of a cupboard, don't you think?
+It might not be display-home worthy, but it is colourful, sorted and organised, and that is the main thing that needs to happen behind the closed doors of a cupboard, don't you think?

 UPDATE: Get a detailed plan of your project happening before you launch in with this free project planner, to help you create your perfect space!

 Stay tuned next week for the final bedroom reveal, including our amazing storage-packed bed (who knew a bed could have such a function?), new colour scheme, an organised home office area, and clothes-storage switcheroo!
 I'm excited to share it all with you!